Breaking through the “noise” successfully requires a more personalized, relationship-based selling approach, and the staffing sector is no exception.

 Additionally, staffing companies are facing a threat to what used to be their most valuable asset—their proprietary “database” of candidates.
 This is also the way that staffing companies traditionally differentiated themselves from the competition.
 With the advent of job sites and social media tools designed specifically for recruiting, companies don’t necessarily need to leverage a recruiter’s database to connect with the talent pool.

-Quality service and experience has become expected in almost every service-based industry, including staffing.
+Quality service and experience have become expected in almost every service-based industry, including staffing.
 Because of this, firms and businesses have to find new ways to differentiate themselves.

 So how exactly can a staffing agency stand out?